Lupphes/NoodleBrainActivityClassification/README.md

 # Noodle Nappers -- MLiP Project

-This is a Project Repository of Machine Learning in Practise.
+This is a Project Repository of Machine Learning in Practice.
 It contains two projects.

 1. https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification/discussion/468010
 2.